ash27z/Simple-Portfolio/README.md

 # Simple Portfolio
 ![How it looks like](image.png)

 A minimalist and modern portfolio website src.
 This portfolio is fully responsive and easy to modify.
-Feel free to use the source for your own projects!
+Feel free to use the source code for ur own projects!
 ## Features
-- Responsive design (mobile-friendly)
+- Clean design
-- GitHub API integration to display your repos
+- Displays ur repos with the help of the Github API
-- Simple and easy to edit
+- Displays ur discord account informations

 ## Portfolio
-You can check out where I used the src of the portfolio: https://ash27z-production.up.railway.app/
+You can check out where I used the src of this portfolio: https://ash27z-production.up.railway.app/

 ## Installation & Usage
 1. Clone the repository: